Asia Television: 2010–2015: Decline

 On 6 July 2011, ATV News falsely reported the death of Jiang Zemin, former General Secretary of the Chinese Communist Party.
-Wang Zheng, at that time, rumored to be a distant relative of Jiang, was believed to be the source.
-The Communications Authority fined ATV HK$300,000 for the false news report, and later another HK$1 million after concluding Wang Zheng had been unlawfully interfering with ATV's management.
+Wang Zheng, at that time, who was rumoured to be a distant relative of Jiang, was believed to be the source.
+The Communications Authority fined ATV HK$300,000 for the false news report and later another HK$1 million after concluding Wang Zheng had been unlawfully interfering with ATV's management.
 Wang's cousin James Shing Pan-yu was forced to quit his role as executive director.
 ATV came under heavy pressure from the community when its ATV Focus smeared anti-Moral and National Education pupils and when it broadcast a live show of Wang leading a group of artists dancing in front of the Central Government Offices to call for the government not to issue new free-to-air licences.

-On 19 June 2013, the Hop Chung Tourist Car Company, a long-standing transport contractor of ATV, filed a petition with the High Court seeking the winding up of ATV over unpaid debts amounting to HK$900,000.
-ATV's executive director, James Shing, denied that the station was facing financial difficulties.
-In 2014, the court ruled in Tsai's favour that Wang Zheng was responsible for ATV's business failure, and appointed Deloitte to seek a white knight to take over Wong Ben-koon's controlling shares.
+On 19 June 2013, the Hop Chung Tourist Car Company – a long-time transport contractor of ATV – filed a lawsuit asking the High Court to wind up ATV over unpaid bills totalling HK$900,000.
+ATV executive director James Shing denied the station was experiencing financial problems.
+In 2014, the court ruled in Tsai's favour that Wang Zheng was responsible for ATV's business failure and appointed Deloitte to seek a white knight to take over Wong Ben-koon's controlling shares.

 ATV had also failed to pay wages to its employees; at the end of December 2014, the company said it would shortly pay half the back wages of its staff for September.
-By early January, the company had yet to settle the outstanding salary arrears dating back to November, and a number of terminations and redundancies occurred as a consequence of its operational difficulties.
-ATV and its executive director, Ip Ka-po, received 34 prosecution notices from the Labour Department in relation to unpaid wages covering the period from July to September.
-In late-January 2015, the company, still facing liquidity issues, controversially advanced the outstanding salaries for December on condition that employees signed a loan agreement with the company belonging to the major shareholder, Wong Ben-koon.
+By early January, the company still owed the balance of salaries outstanding since November, and there were several terminations and redundancies as a result of the operating difficulties.
+ATV and its executive director, Ip Ka-po, received 34 prosecution notices from the Labour Department concerning unpaid wages from July through September.
+In late January 2015, the company, still facing liquidity issues, controversially advanced the outstanding salaries to employees for December on condition that employees signed a loan agreement with the company belonging to the major shareholder, Wong Ben-koon.